scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_exercise_2.md

 #### Saving Configuration to a File for Persistence

 The command *config save* is used to save the config DB configuration into the user-specified filename or into the default /etc/sonic/config_db.json.
 This saves the configuration into the disk which is available even after reboots.
-Saved file can be transferred to remote machines for debugging.
+Saved files can be transferred to remote machines for debugging.
 If users wants to load the configuration from this new file at any point of time, they can use "config load" command and provide this newly generated file as input.
 If users wants this newly generated file to be used during reboot, they need to copy this file to /etc/sonic/config_db.json.

 - Usage:
 ```